-Components: V, S, M (a pinch of sesame seeds) Duration: 1 hour

-A passage appears at a point of your choice that you can see on a wooden, plaster, or stone surface (such as a wall, a ceiling, or a floor) within range, and lasts for the duration.
+Casting Time: 1 action Range: 30 feet Components: V, S, M (a pinch of sesame seeds) Duration: 1 hour a wall, a ceiling, or a floor) within range, and lasts for the duration.
 You choose the opening's dimensions: up to 5 feet wide, 8 feet tall, and 20 feet deep.
 The passage creates no instability in a structure surrounding it.